stackrox/stackrox/roxctl/netpol/connectivity/map/exposure_analysis.md

 The report can give hints to where network policies may be tightened, or help validate that no unexpected exposure is present due to policies misconfiguration.

-Exposure-analysis is supported with `txt, md, csv, json, dot` output formats
+Exposure-analysis is supported with `txt, md, csv, json, dot` output formats.

 ### Textual Output Example